-All meals served meet or exceed the guidelines set for student meals by the USDA.
+All meals served in the cafeteria meet or exceed the guidelines set for student meals by the USDA.
 Menus are sent home at the beginning of each month and are published online at scsc.nutrislice.com.

 Breakfast consists of a grain/protein entrée, 100% juice and/or fruit, and milk.
 Students may select 3-4 items to make a meal.
-One component must be a fruit or juice.
+One item must be a fruit or juice.